chnzzh/HeadHunter/README.md

 ## Extra Notes

 For Windows binaries/executables I recommend auto-py-to-exe or pyinstaller to convert the payload to an executable.
-Make sure to change the attacker connect back address in the payload code before compilation.
 Also note that cross-compilation is impossible.
 Unfortunately to compile for Windows you will need a Windows installation of your own.
 I'm still currently looking for a solution on cross-compilation, but pyinstaller does not support it.